JJ/granada-off/text/haunted.md

 >More on freemasons on its very own chapter.

-You can check it out from the metalic fence that surrounds it, after crossing the small bridge from el Paseo de los Tristes.
+You can check it out from the metallic fence that surrounds it, after crossing the small bridge from the Paseo de los Tristes.
 From that side of the river, look up to the Albayzín, where you can either find other haunting places or work out by just walking around, looking up, and checking out wrought iron balconies, boarded-shut windows and "for sale" signs.
-Places like the derelict *cármenes* in the Albayzín, the Dar-al-Horra palace, only recently opened, and, of course, the haunted apartment blocks that dot the the outskirts and suburbs of the city and that are a relic of the real estate bubble.
+Places like the derelict *cármenes* in the Albayzín, the Dar-al-Horra palace, only recently opened, and, of course, off the Albayzin or looking down the hill to the other side,  the haunted apartment blocks that dot the the outskirts and suburbs of the city and that are a relic of the real estate bubble.
 Places you will be able to watch from outside, but never get in, specially after dark.
 Adding to their mystery.